-You know it's finally Summer at C77 when the tail-draggers return to the grass!
-Finally, warm nights, cool calm mornings, and hot sunny days are just around the corner.
+I hope I don't jinx anything, but after two unexpected April snowstorms, it looks like Spring is finally arriving at C77.
+Warm nights, cool calm mornings, and hot sunny days are just around the corner (at least they'd better be!)
 It's also a good time to share the Spirit of Aviation with that new Graduate, new co-worker, new neighbor, or new friend.

 Our Pancake Breakfasts are on the second Sunday of the month, May thru October.

 Here's what's been going on at Chapter 1414: